zjunlp/DiagnoseRE/README.md

 # DiagnoseRE

-This repository is the official implementation of [On Robustness and Bias Analysis of Neural Relation Extraction]().
+This repository is the official implementation of [On Robustness and Bias Analysis of BERT-based Relation Extraction]().

 ## Requirements